a journey to the abode of Lord Vishnu on the lap of the Himalayas...

 Muktinath which lies in the Mustang district of Nepal is on the lap of Thorung La Pass (5416M), the highest pass on the Himalayas, a trial of Annapurna Circuit Trek.

 Muktinath is a peaceful place with religious significance for Hindu and Buddhist followers.
-For Hindu Muktinath is a temple dedicated to Lord Vishnu, the lord of Preserver, and is one of the popular ‘Divya Desams’ among 108 in total.
+For Hindus Muktinath is a temple dedicated to Lord Vishnu, the lord of Preserver, and is one of the popular ‘Divya Desams’ among 108 in total.

 Lord Vishnu is also regarded as one of the 9th reincarnations of Buddha, the founder of Buddhism.
 Thus, both religious followers take Muktinath as a source for enlightenment and nirvana.